 Our annual Used Book Sale is a three-day event held in the Morris Lawrence Building at Washtenaw Community College, 4800 East Huron Drive, Ann Arbor, MI 48105.
-The next book sale will be in September, 2014.We will begin collecting books in June 2014 for our used book sale in September.
-Check back in May for sorting site location.
-Until then, please store your books in a dry location.

 In the 61 years since the book sale began it has become an Ann Arbor institution.
 Now you can read the story of its evolution in a new history written by Polly Pan.

 Information about book sales for other Michigan branches is available at the AAUW of Michigan website.